 Launched in April 2017, Flare packages existing technology into a new form factor.
 You’ll get the basics in terms of activity tracking and if you use Misfit Link, you can sync the device to do function as a “smart button”.

-You can tag different activity types such as running, walking, tennis and more, but this will need to be done through the app as the tracker does not have automatic activity recognition.
-Misfit says, with a $9.99 in-app upgrade, you can bump up Flare to keep tabs on swimming as well.
+Users can tag different activity types such as running, walking, tennis and more, but this will need to be done through the app as the tracker does not have automatic activity recognition.
+Misfit says, with a $9.99 in-app upgrade, you can bump up Flare to keep tabs on swimming, too.
 This will enable it to count swim laps and track swim distance for 25 and 50 meter pools, and count down a set swim time.

 To check on your progress, double-tap on the circular screen.
 One flash of the white LED is 25%, two is 50%, three is 75%.
 When you reach your goal, you’ll get a bit of a light show.
 There are no reminders throughout the day to encourage you to move more, so you will need to rely on the LED lights.
 Some might consider this a good thing, but with a device weighing only 8.5 grams it can be all too easy to forget.